floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 - `EXT_descriptor_buffer` - this is a controversial choice, but it's a perfect match for the sokol-gfx resource binding model and I really did not want to deal with the traditional rigid Vulkan descriptor API (which is an overengineered boondoggle if I've ever seen one).
-This is also the main reason on why Android had to be left out for now, and apparently descriptor buffers are also a poor match for NVIDIA GPUs.
-The plan here is to wait until Khronos completes work on a descriptor pool replacement which AFAIK will be a mix of descriptor buffers and D3D12-style descriptor heaps and then port the `EXT_descriptor_buffer` code over to that new resource binding API.
+This is also the main reason why mobile GPUs had to be left out for now, and apparently descriptor buffers are also a poor match for NVIDIA GPUs.
+The plan here is to wait until Khronos completes work on a descriptor pool replacement which AFAIK will be a mix of descriptor buffers and D3D12-style descriptor heaps and then port the `EXT_descriptor_buffer` code over to that new resource binding API
 - 'synchronization2' (not a drastic change from the original barrier model, I'm just listing it here for completeness)

 Work on the Vulkan backend spans three sub-projects:

-- `sokol-shdc`: added a Vulkan-flavoured SPIRV target
+- `sokol-shdc`: added Vulkan-flavoured SPIRV output
-- `sokol_app.h`: device creation, swapchain and frame loop
+- `sokol_app.h`: device creation, swapchain management and frame loop
 - `sokol_gfx.h`: rendering and compute features

 ## sokol-shdc changes